petarivanovv9/Scrabble-Engine/README.md

 #### struct SavedGameData

-### class Parser
+### Parser.swift
-That's a static class that class useful methods for parsing and extracting information from the configuration files.
+That's a file that store information about static class which has useful methods for parsing and extracting information from the configuration files.
 #### Properties
 #### Methods